top of page

 Current Median Days on Market in Pinellas County (21 Days)

-In Pinellas County, the median days homes on the market stand at 21 days.
-This relatively short period indicates a fast-moving market where properties quickly change hands.
-This is a positive sign for sellers, suggesting that well-priced and well-presented properties will likely attract buyers swiftly.
-For buyers, this emphasizes the need for prompt decision-making and readiness to act to secure a desired property in this competitive environment.
+In Pinellas County, the median number of days homes are on the market stands at 21 days.
+This relatively short period indicates a fast-moving market where properties change hands quickly.
+This is a positive sign for sellers, indicating that well-priced and well-presented properties are likely to attract buyers quickly.
+For buyers, this highlights the importance of making prompt decisions and being prepared to act rapidly to secure a desired property in this competitive environment.

 Analysis of the Market’s Sales Velocity